 All of the above beginner routines suitable for calorie surplus circumstances also.
 When finishing a fat-loss phase, although the immediate temptation is to switch up training to something different, people will usually start to make progress (strength gains) simply because the block to recovery and growth (insufficient food intake) has been lifted.

 Though I appreciate that your immediate reaction is to avoid anything seemingly ‘beginner’ like the plague, you want to use these linear progression routines for as long as possible.
 This saves you unnecessary complication.
-When you can no longer progress by either moving up the linear progression training continuum, or creeping (to avoid unnecessary fat gain) up your calorie intake, you will have to add in elements of periodisation.
+When you can no longer progress by either moving up the linear progression training continuum, or creeping (to avoid unnecessary fat gain) up your calorie intake, you will have to add in elements of periodization.

 Greg explained this in his guest post, ‘What To Do When You’re Done With Your Beginner Strength Training Program‘ in a rather informal but conceptually brilliant way: